LONGITUDES

 After much anticipation, we are elated to see (and touch!)
 Latitudes' five-part interview with Nicholas Mangan as part of his exhibition catalogue "Nicholas Mangan.
 Limits to Growth" (Sternberg Press, 2016).
 The publication is designed by Žiga Testen and includes newly commissioned texts by Ana Teixeira Pinto and Helen Hughes, alongside illustrations of Mangan's work and historical source material.

-The publication release coincides with Mangan's eponimous exhibition survey which began in July in Melbourne's Monash University Museum of Art and just opened this past weekend in Brisbane's IMA.
-The show will further tour to Berlin's KW Institute for Contemporary Art in Summer 2017.
+The publication release coincides with Mangan's eponymous exhibition survey which began in July in Melbourne's Monash University Museum of Art and just opened this past weekend in Brisbane's IMA.
+The show will further tour to Berlin's KW Institute for Contemporary Art in the Summer of 2017.

 "Nicholas Mangan.
 Limits to Growth"